Owning a bed and breakfast isn’t always fun and games. It is a lot of hard work and you need to weigh the Pros and Cons based on your tolerances.

-Under the disgustingly dirty category, common examples were:bed and breakfast owner
+Under the disgustingly dirty category, common examples were:

-Hair - hair in the sinks, drains, tubs and showers; on the floors, in the bedding and everywhere else imagineable!
+- Hair – hair in the sinks, drains, tubs and showers; on the floors, in the bedding and everywhere else imaginable!

 Under the incredibly inconsiderate area, common complaints are:

-Guests who wake you up in the middle of the night because they want a cup of tea, need a bandaid or forgot to ask you for something earlier in the day
+- Guests who wake you up in the middle of the night because they want a cup of tea, need a bandage or forgot to ask you for something earlier in the day

 So – are bed and breakfast guests really that bad?

 It depends on your attitude, and how tired you are at the time; and how prepared you are to deal with the situation.